 - Update contact information.
 Include a professional email address.
 Do not include a physical address or phone number.

 - Show off your education.
 Include major(s) and minor(s), courses, study abroad, and summer programs.
 Share your GPA, test scores, honors, and awards.
 Remove high school after sophomore year unless incredibly relevant.

 - Develop a professional summary.
 Your summary statement describes your qualifications and goals in a bulleted format.
 It should be keyword rich to align yourself with your field of interest.
 You may even list specialties after the bullets.

-- Fill “Skills & Expertise” with keywords.
-View job descriptions, O*Net and profiles of people who have the kinds of roles you seek to identify relevant keywords.
+- Fill in “Skills & Expertise” with keywords.
+View job descriptions, O*Net, and profiles of people with the roles you seek to identify relevant keywords.

 - Share your work.
-Attach writing samples, design work, presentations; unlike your resume, you get to tell AND show your successes on your LinkedIn profile.
+Attach writing samples, design work, and presentations; unlike your resume, you can tell AND show your successes on your LinkedIn profile.